HPC-Courses/AMSC-Labs/Labs/2023-24/lab00-setup/README.md

 This is caused by the fact that the Eigen library (contained in the mk modules) is in a place (path) where usually the compiler never looks.
 Since we will always compile from command line, and manually specify where the compiler should look for the libraries (with the `-I` option) this is not an issue, and this section is completely optional.
 However, if you want to fix this problem keep on reading.

 ### 4.1 Requirements
 If you are not on Linux you need first to download a VS Code extension to have complete integration with WSL/Docker.
-You can seach for extesions by clicking of the left of your screen.
+You can search for extensions by clicking of the left of your screen.
 **After these steps it might be needed to re-install the "C\C++" extension inside the VS Code instance that is connected to WSL/Docker.**

 ![Extensions](./assets/extensions.png)